jdcrain/okta-ember/README.md

 #### Using a Custom login-page

-`ember-okta` supports the session token redirect flow for custom login pages.
+`okta-ember` supports the session token redirect flow for custom login pages.
 For more information, [see the basic Okta Sign-in Widget functionality](https://github.com/okta/okta-signin-widget#new-oktasigninconfig).

 To handle the session-token redirect flow, you can modify the unauthentication callback functionality by changing the `onAuthRequired` property of the `auth` service: